shazinabbas/College-feedback-form-script/README.md

-# College-feedback-form-script
+# College-feedback-form-script for SRM AP students
-If you don't wanna fillout 220 fields of dropdown for rating your proffessor's shorcomings and just wanna get done with the job , just run the script in your browser , and voila SUBMIT!!! and do your shit
+If you don't wanna fillout 220 fields of dropdown for rating your proffessor's shortcomings and just wanna get done with the job , just run the script in your browser , and voila SUBMIT!!! and do your shit

 # For people wondering where to run this script -_-
 - Open your Browser console , by doing Ctrl+Shift+I (Inspect Element) on Windows and Command+Option+I on Mac